OpenAgenda/oa-public/packages/mails/README.md

 #### `sendMail( options )`

 This is the main method, the one exported by default.

-This function returns a Promise with the value:
+This function returns a Promise with one of these values:

 - an array of Redis IDs if the queue is activated
 - an array of nodemailer `sendMail` results if the queue is disabled